stollander33/docs/docs/developers/developer_guide.md

 2. install the rapydo controller

-   Install the latest version: `pip3 install --upgrade rapydo-controller`
+   Install the latest version: `pip3 install --upgrade rapydo`

    Your project could require a different version, in this case you will be able to install the right version once configured your project